 Please fill out our Black, Indigenous, and People of Color Artist Residency Form:

-Our selection process includes a panel review by CAM organizers, members and community members passionate about the arts from outside of CAM’s organization.
-All CAM panel reviewers will be folks of color.
-We will review applications as a group and may follow up to talk with you and perhaps ask a few more questions as we narrow our search.
-We look forward to learning more about you and your artistic practice.
-Thank you for applying!
+CAM’s BIPOC resident artist is chosen by a panel of artists and creatives of color from our community.
+They will review applications as a group and may reach out to applicants with questions as they narrow their search.
+Thank you so much for applying!
 We’re excited to hear from you!
-Please contact us at cam@camseattle.org with any questions about this opportunity.
+Please contact us at programs@camseattle.org with any questions about this opportunity.

 Meet our 1st BIPOC Residency Panel, Nov 2024